CW-Coders/cwcoders.github.io/mdbook/src/cw-coders.md

 As with all aspects of engineering and highly-technical applications there is an abundance of different methodologies and solutions available.
 This is especially true when it comes to learning methods.
 In our group we respect all attemtps to solve the challenging problems we face.
-We'll stive to catpure any relevant resources and approach our understanding and cataloging of all solutions without bias.
+We'll strive to catpure any relevant resources and approach our catalogging and discussion all existing and emerging solutions without bias.
 Innovation and experimentation is especially encouraged.

-Initial interersts and objectives include:
+## Initial interersts and objectives include:

 - Learning
   - Pedagogy of Learning Morse Code